 If you’re looking for decent sound and some good isolation, you shouldn’t have to spend hundreds of dollars on a new pair of headphones.
 Whether you’re looking for the headphones you can carry around every day without breaking the bank or shopping for a gift, these headphones under $50 are worth considering.

-Editor’s note: this article was updated on November 8, 2018 to reflect pricing changes and include new notable mentions.
+Editor’s note: this article was updated on May 4, 2019, to include the Skullcandy Hesh 2 and reflect pricing changes.

 You might also like: Best earbuds under $20